kimjoar/expect-to/README.md

 expect-to
 =========

 expect-to is an assertion library based on pure functions.
-It works for both Node.js and the browser, it can be used in any JavaScript testing framework and it works in all new browsers.
+It can be used in any JavaScript testing framework and it works in both Node.js and new browsers.

 [Why another assertion library?](#why-a-new-assertion-library)